 Clarithromycin may harm an unborn baby.
 Use effective birth control to prevent pregnancy while you are using this medicine.
 Tell your doctor if you become pregnant.

 In animal studies, clarithromycin caused birth defects.
 However, it is not known whether these effects would occur in humans.
 Ask your doctor about your risk.

 It may not be safe to breast-feed a baby while you are using this medicine.
 Ask your doctor about any risks.

 Clarithromycin is not approved for use by anyone younger than 6 months old.

 How should I take clarithromycin?

-You may take clarithromycin tablets and oral suspension (liquid) with or without food.
+You may take clarithromycin regular tablets and oral suspension (liquid) with or without food.